Here Is A Quick Way To Freeze Dumplings Without Sticking

 There are some preparations required, especially for uncooked dumplings to ensure they last long in the freezer and you don’t end up with a massive frozen clump of dough and filling all stuck together.

 Freezing individual pieces of dumplings separately is recommended, as it prevents dumplings from sticking together once frozen.
 That would also work great for cooked dumplings.
-You can quick-chill them, separated on the baking tray or sheet, no need to wait for them to cool down.
+You can quickly chill them, separated on the baking tray or sheet, no need to wait for them to cool down.
 Once frozen, put them in a freezer bag or airtight container.

 Check out the step-by-step freezing instructions below.